Anadol: Anadol SV–1600 (1973–1982)

 The SV–1600, which headed to the showrooms at the end of 1973, was the world's first fiberglass-bodied 5-door station wagon (estate) car.
 It had a completely different design and appearance than the 4-door Anadol models, and was inspired by Reliant's Scimitar sports-station coupé.

 Several details of the car bore similarities with the station wagon designs of Bertone and Pininfarina in that period.
 The first examples of the SV–1600 had single-colour paint, while the front hood had a spoiler, which was something new for station cars.

-After some time, a more luxurious version was produced, and bi-colour paint were applied, while new interiors were introduced.
+After some time, a more luxurious version was produced, and bi-colour paint was applied, while new interiors were introduced.
 Starting from 1976, the SV-1600 received aluminium wheels, a new steering wheel, new side mirrors, and a single-colour paint with a black-and-white stripe on the sides.
 The car also had retractable seats for further enlarging the trunk space.

 Production of the SV–1600 continued until 1982.